The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-The physician must verify that the patient has not been subjected to external pressure in their decision-making process.
-The physician will ask the patient several times if they still wish to continue with the process after having made the request.
-The physician must, of course, provide all information required so that the patient can make an informed decision.
-Moreover, the physician must ensure the applicant’s ability to fully understand the situation and will do so with available means like the “Nova Scotia Criteria.”
-The second physician must also confirm that the patient meets all MAID requirements.
+The physician or the specialized nurse practitioner (SNP) must verify that the patient has not been subjected to external pressure in their decision-making process.
+They will ask the patient several times if they still wish to continue with the process after having made the request.
+The physician or the SNP must, of course, provide all information required so that the patient can make an informed decision.
+Moreover, the physician or the SNP must ensure the applicant’s ability to fully understand the situation and will do so with available means like the “Nova Scotia Criteria.”
+The second physician or SNP must also confirm that the patient meets all MAID requirements.
 This ensures that the patient is making a decision out of their own free will, without outside influence.

 According to medical law, the MAID applicant must, at all times and during the entire process, be able to make a free and informed decision.
 However, a patient who does not have intellectual autonomy and for whom this is a lifelong condition, will never be able to request MAID.
 Why not?